 AACC’s counselors are 100 percent committed to your mental health and well-being, and are ready to help you get back on your path to personal success.

-Falcon joined Anne Arundel Community College in 2016 and is a part-time dedicated counselor in Counseling Services.
-During peak registration, she also is an academic advisor.
+Falcon joined Anne Arundel Community College in 2016 and is a full-time career and personal counselor.
+In addition to her role as counselor, she is trained as an academic advisor.

-Falcon completed her Master of Social Work and received certification in neurodevelopmental disabilities in 1996.
-Since then she has been a licensed clinical social worker (LCSW-C) and obtained a post baccalaureate certificate in autism.
-Falcon has worked in a variety of mental health settings including outpatient, inpatient and emergency department services as an evaluator at community hospitals in Maryland.
-She also has worked as a full-time program director at the Community College of Baltimore County and is adjunct faculty at Towson University in the Autism Studies Graduate Certificate program and undergraduate disabilities studies program.
+She completed her M.S.W. in Social Work and received her certification in Maternal and Child Health and Neurodevelopmental Disabilities in 1996.
+Since then Falcon has practiced as a licensed clinical social worker and obtained a post baccalaureate certificate in Autism and Management and Leadership Development.
+She has worked in a variety of mental health settings including outpatient, inpatient, and emergency department services as an evaluator at community hospitals throughout Maryland.
+Falcon has also worked as a full-time program director at the Community College of Baltimore County (CCBC) and as adjunct faculty at Towson University in the Autism Studies Graduate Certificate program and undergraduate disabilities studies program.
+She continues to teach as an adjunct faculty member at CCBC and is working on her doctorate with a focus on the transitional experience of autism students post high school.

 8:30 a.m.-4:30 p.m.